cashtokens/cashtokens/readme.md

 ### One Prefix Codepoint Per Output

-Many use cases can be demonstrated for allowing the inclusion of multiple token prefixes within the same output (e.g. multiple non-fungible tokens, or multiple categories of fungible tokens).
+Use cases can be demonstrated for allowing the inclusion of multiple token prefixes within the same output (e.g. multiple non-fungible tokens, or multiple categories of fungible tokens).
 This specification allows only one prefix codepoint per output for several reasons:

 - **More efficient indexing** – by allowing only one prefix, indexing software need not parse token prefixes to create indexes, and such non-token-aware software need only allow for a fixed prefix size (up to `84` bytes<sup>1</sup>).
-- **Ordering of multiple prefixes** – a standard which allows for multiple prefixes must also offer some prescription for ordering such prefixes; contracts which operate on prefix values must have some strategy for inspecting prefixes by index.
+- **Inspecting multiple prefixes** – a model which allows for multiple prefixes must also offer options for inspecting multiple groups of token information, increasing the required complexity of token inspection operations.
+This would require either additional VM codepoints or additional input items per opcode (increasing transaction sizes).

 Importantly, it should be noted that alternative strategies exist for effectively locking multiple (groups of) tokens to a single output.
 For example, a decentralized order book for trading non-fungible tokens could hold a portfolio of tokens in separate [depository covenants](#depository-child-covenants), contracts which require the parent covenant to participate in any transactions.
 (The sub-covenant can likewise verify the authenticity of the parent using a ["tracking" non-fungible token](#covenant-tracking-non-fungible-tokens) which moves along with the parent covenant.)
 This parent-child strategy offers contracts practically unlimited flexibility in holding portfolios of both fungible and non-fungible tokens.